 “Obviously, any paperwork has long since degraded.
 We managed to power up one of the work consoles that we found.
 Most are ruined, and we haven’t been able to find any workable data-slates either.
 The console was password-locked but we broke it inside a minute.
-The text is written in an archaic version of Chinasian without the English corruption that came after the Merican-Chindoasian event; looks like the colonists were even more hard-line than we are.
+The text is written in an archaic version of Chinasian without the English corruption that came after the Merican-Chindoasian event; looks like the colonists were hard-line Chinasian purists.

 “The other teams are reporting similar finds.
 We’re cataloguing whatever we come across, but there’s little of use here.
-The colony’s technology level lags way behind our own.”
+The colony’s technology level lags far behind our own.”

 “One of my teams found a load of bones on a lower floor.
 It caused quite some excitement and a bit of panic until Quince turned up and determined that the bones weren’t human.
 However, they are humanoid, and their resemblance to human bones is remarkable.
 They can’t be eldar because their bones are longer, thinner and more fragile than ours, whereas these seem quite thick and sturdy.
 The humans who grew up in this higher-gravity world must have adapted biologically, but Quince feels these bones are more simian.
-Simians evolved on Earth, so what are they doing out here?
-Did the Chinasians import them?
-If so, why?
-I can’t believe I’m even asking that question.”
+They’re too big, too heavy and too strong to be human.”

 (Note: there seem to be two or three entries missing at this point, due to encryption errors at the point of origin.
 The missing data is irretrievable.)